JuliaActuary/JuliaActuary.org/community.md

 ### Discussion and Questions

-If you have other ideas or questions, feel free to also open an issue, or discuss on the community [Zulip](https://julialang.zulipchat.com/#narrow/stream/249536-actuary) or [Slack #actuary channel](https://julialang.org/slack/).
+If you have other ideas or questions, join the [JuliaActuary Github Discussions](https://github.com/orgs/JuliaActuary/discussions).
+Or come say hello on the community [Zulip](https://julialang.zulipchat.com/#narrow/stream/249536-actuary) or [Slack #actuary channel](https://julialang.org/slack/).
 We welcome all actuarial and related disciplines!

 ### Help mode